avelican/minesweeper-wc/README.md

 ## To do:

+- [ ] Sometimes no mines spawn (since the spawning is purely random)
+- [ ] Sometimes one click wins the game, even if many mines spawn, because flood-fill algorithm uncovers the whole board in one click.
+(How to detect and prevent this?)
+- [ ] Look into how to generate a No Guess board.
 - [ ] `MineSweeper.render()` is atrocious.
 I think making a Cell component would clear things up a lot.
 - [ ] `MineSweeper`'s `<template>` is currently in `test.html`, which doesn't make sense.
 I could move it into MineSweeper, but having it in JS seems to defeat the purpose of having a template?
 - [ ] Component styles are in`test.html`, which again doesn't seem right.
 These could be moved to a css file, but the whole point of WebComponents is that things are self-contained.
 I need to look into styling WebComponents.
 Examples put a `<style>` node directly in the custom element (with Shadow DOM), is that really the right solution?